-The development problem should have a clear binding constraint that the private sector or targeted solvers can address.
+The development problem should arise from a clear binding constraint causing the market failure that the private sector or targeted solvers can address.

 The applicability of a pull mechanism to a development problem is heavily dependent on the reasons underlying the persistence of the problem over time.
 Specifically, there must be clearly identifiable causes of market failure that can be overcome if the private sector invests in the market.
 If the market failure results from multiple constraints, the pull mechanism may not be able to address all of them, at least not without making the pull mechanism difficult to understand and complex.
 AgResults experience indicates that pull mechanisms bring about a better early response when there is only one major binding constraint impeding development of a market.
-The emerging lesson is that there should be an overriding constraint that, if addressed, can unleash the market potential.
+The emerging lesson is that there should be an overriding constraint that, if addressed, can unleash a market's potential.

 Related to this is the consideration of other "push" approaches that support the pull mechanism (or potentially interfere with it).
-The pull mechanisms may consider including push mechanisms to address other underlying constraints.
-If the level of push funding becomes substantial, the project would become a push-pull hybrid.
-Early results from AgResults' Kenya pilot indicate that it tackles a development problem that is highly amenable to the influence of a pull mechanism.
+Pull mechanism sponsors may wish to consider including push mechanisms to address other underlying constraints.
+If the level of push funding becomes substantial, the project would become a push- pull hybrid.

+AgResults' Kenya pilot tackles a development problem that early research suggests highly amenable to the influence of a pull mechanism.

 Although potential technology solutions exist, private sector actors have not made large-scale investments in developing smallholder markets for their on-farm storage solutions.
 The constraints that have inhibited greater investment by the private sector include that the technologies needed tailoring to smallholders' technical and economic realities, smallholders were not aware of the technology's benefit, and large-scale distribution networks were costly to develop.
-The private sector actors needed a nudge to propel their entry into the market and did not face a multitude of constraints that would have limited their engagement despite incentives proposed under the pull mechanism.
+The private sector actors needed a financial inducement to propel their entry into the market and did not face a multitude of constraints that would have limited their engagement despite incentives proposed under the pull mechanism.